 Description of time series:

 The Oceanic Niño Index (ONI) is NOAA’s primary index for monitoring the El Niño-Southern Oscillation climate pattern.
 It is based on Sea Surface Temperature values in a particular part of the central equatorial Pacific, which scientists refer to as the Niño 3.4 region.
 Positive values of this indicator, greater than +0.5, indicate warm El Niño conditions, while negative values, less than -0.5, indicate cold La Niña conditions.
-The ONI shows a shift from El Nino to La Nina conditions in 2020, followed by a brief period of ENSO-neutral conditions, and then another dip to La Nina conditions in 2021.
-This pattern is sometimes called a “double dip” La Nina.
+Values between +0.5 and -0.5 are considered ENSO neutral.
+The ONI shifted from La Nina conditions to neutral conditions in early 2023, and with continued sea-surface warming now indicate that an El Nino has begun.

 Description of El Niño-Southern Oscillation (ENSO):